Parent page: Schematic Objects

 After launching the command, the cursor will change to a cross-hair and you will enter off sheet connector placement mode with an off sheet connector floating on the cursor:

-The off sheet connector can be edited graphically using what is known as in-place editing.
-To edit an off sheet connector string in-place, click once to select, pause, then click a second time to enter edit mode.
+The off sheet connector can be edited graphically, using what is known as in-place editing.
+To edit an off sheet connector string in-place, click once to select, pause for a second, then click a second time to enter edit mode.

 Once editing is complete, press Enter or click away from the string to exit in-place editing mode.